Before deploying Confident AI, you need to prepare your local environment and gather required information. This page covers:

 Using a service account?
 Many organizations prohibit using personal IAM credentials for infrastructure provisioning.
 If you need to use a service account or assume a role, ensure it has the permissions listed above and that you can authenticate with it from your deployment workstation.

-Confident AI provides two private GitHub repositories containing the deployment code:
+Confident AI provides a private GitHub repository containing the deployment code:

-Your Confident AI representative will grant your GitHub account access to these repositories.
-Once granted, clone them:
+Your Confident AI representative will grant your GitHub account access to this repository.
+Once granted, clone it:

 SSH key issues: If the clone fails with “Permission denied (publickey)”, you need to add your SSH key to GitHub.
 See GitHub’s SSH key documentation.